RAKWireless/rak7391-examples/Remote_Access/README.md

 ### 2.2 Image

-You can build the image by yourself, we provided a **Dockerfile** for you to play with; or just use the image provided by us.
-It's totally up to you.
+You can build the image by yourself, we provided a **Dockerfile** for you to play with.

 If you decided to build a new image, you can run the following command to build a image called `tailscale/mytailscale:latest`

 ```
-docker build -t tailscale/mytailscale .
+docker build -t tailscale/mytailscale tailscale
 ```

 or forget about the **Dockerfile**, let `docker-compose.yml` to do the job for you: